-Apple believes that the future is wireless, and these headphones show the potential to make it happen.
+Apple clearly believes that the future is wireless, and these Beats on-ear headphones show the potential to make it happen.

-The new W1 chip offers huge improvements to the cable-free experience (more on that later), and that alone could well make these Solo 3s worth a look.
+Even several years on from its debut, the W1 chip offers huge improvements to the cable-free experience (more on that later), and that alone could well make these Solo 3 worth a look.

 Build and comfort